OICR/PGMLab/README.md

 ###How to download, install and Run LibNet
 ####1.
 Download

-    Download the latest version of LibNet from [here](https://github.com/OICR/LibNet/zipball/master)
+   - Download the latest version of LibNet from [here](https://github.com/OICR/LibNet/zipball/master)

 ####2.
 Installation

-#####Command

-        cd <libnet root directory>
-	make

-####Result

-    	gsl, termcap, and readline libraries will now be installed in the folder "external_lib" and the program "bin/generateHash" and bin/generasteHash will exist.

-###External Libraries

-The external libraries GSL, termcap, and realidne are used by the libnet program.
-The make command will install these external libraries in the external_lib folder and create the generateHash tool when you run the "make" command.

-### generateHash

-This tool is used to create a hash for the pathway you are using.
-If you change the pathway you are using you will have to re-run this tool and then re-install libnet.
+   - Type the following command in a terminal:

+        $cd .../your-download-directory/LibNet
+	$make

-#Running LibNet
+####3.
+Running LibNet

 1. Generate hash for particular network with the  generateHash
 2. Install libnet and desired interface